 There are three main types of cannabis plants and countless hybrids.
 It’s important to understand the difference because each type of cannabis plant creates different effects, and are used medicinally to treat different symptoms.

-Sativa is known for its “mind high” that is commonly described as energizing and uplifting.
+If you’re looking for a “mind high” that is commonly described as energizing and uplifting, sativa is for you.
 Sativa is known for causing people to laugh, think creatively, and engage in deep conversations.
 Medicinally, sativa is excellent for use with depression and neurological disorders.
 Sativa grows taller and thinner than Indica strains, and can reach heights of 20 feet when grown outdoors.
 Sativa has a very long vegetation period and once it begins to flower, it will take between ten and sixteen weeks to fully mature.
 The buds themselves can carry strong aromas described as sweet or fruity to earthy, or even an odor similar to diesel fuel.

-Indica is known for a “body high” and is commonly used to relax, deal with stress, treat insomnia or numb physical pain.
+Known for its body high and relaxing effects, indica is commonly used to relax, deal with stress, treat insomnia or numb physical pain.
 Indica is also typically more potent in THC% than sativa.
 Indica plants are shorter than sativa, usually measuring only two to four feet tall, with ticker, deep green leaves.
 Indica buds are very dense and heavy, clustering together around the nodes of the plant, and flower more quickly than sativa at only eight to twelve weeks.
 Its aromas and flavor is described as earthy, skunky, sweet, sugary, or resembling pine.

-Hybrids are generally crossed strains of indica and sativa, showing traits of both plants.
+Generally speaking, hybrids are crossed strains of indica and sativa which bring with them the traits of both plants.
 Hybrids can be categorized as:

 - Sativa-dominant: these give a “mind high” or cerebral high with a relaxing physical effect.